Stephen Moore (writer)

-Stephen "Steve" Moore (born February 16, 1960) is an American conservative writer and television commentator on economic issues.
+Stephen Moore (born February 16, 1960) is an American economist, writer, and conservative television commentator.
 He co-founded and served as president of the Club for Growth from 1999 to 2004.
-Moore is a former member of the Wall Street Journal editorial board.
-He worked at the Heritage Foundation during the period from 1983 to 1987 and again since 2014.
-Moore advised Herman Cain's 2012 presidential campaign and Donald Trump's 2016 presidential campaign.
+Moore is a former member of The Wall Street Journal editorial board.
+He worked at The Heritage Foundation from 1983 to 1987 and again since 2014.
 Moore advocates tax cuts and other supply-side policies.
-Moore's columns have appeared in outlets such as the Wall Street Journal, The Washington Times, The Weekly Standard and National Review.
-Along with Larry Kudlow, Moore advised the Trump administration during the writing and passage of the Tax Cuts and Jobs Act.
-On March 15, 2019, President Donald Trump announced that Moore would be nominated to serve as a governor of the Federal Reserve.
-On May 2, 2019, Moore withdrew his name from consideration amid bipartisan resistance in the Senate.
+His columns have appeared in The Wall Street Journal, The Washington Times, The Weekly Standard, and National Review.

+Moore advised the presidential campaigns of Herman Cain in 2012 and Donald Trump in 2016.
+Along with Larry Kudlow, Moore advised the Trump administration during the writing and passage of the Tax Cuts and Jobs Act of 2017.
+Amid bipartisan resistance in spring 2019, Moore withdrew his name from consideration to serve on the Federal Reserve Board of Governors.

 Education

 Moore grew up in New Trier Township, Illinois.
 He attended Saints Faith Hope & Charity School in Winnetka and graduated from New Trier High School in 1978.
 He received a Bachelor of Arts (B.A.) from the University of Illinois at Urbana–Champaign and a Master of Arts (M.A.) in economics from George Mason University.